wghglory/gitbook/Interview/amazon/leadership_principles.md

 #### Dive Deep

-> realtime chat, discuss with peers about database design
+> real-time chat, discuss with peers about database design
 > log4net + redis

 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.

 #### Have Backbone; Disagree and Commit

-> Jay devides ui and func
+> Jay decides ui and func

 Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.

 #### Deliver Results

-> upmc mapquest result satisfied customer
+> UPMC mapQuest result satisfied customer
 > log4net + redis, has setbacks/obstacles, but carry on

 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.